wwwwwwzx/PyNXBot/README.md

 Use [CaptureSight](https://github.com/zaksabeast/CaptureSight/)/CheckDen script to check your Den id

 Raid Finder:
-1) Install the latest release of [Python](https://www.python.org/downloads/)
-2) Connect your Switch to Internet
+1) Connect your Switch to Internet
-3) Start sys-botbase and ldn_mitm
+2) Start sys-botbase and ldn_mitm
-4) Go to System Settings, check your Switch IP and write it inside config.json file
+3) Go to System Settings, check your Switch IP and write it inside config.json file
-5) Start the game and set game text speed to normal
+4) Start the game and set game text speed to normal
-6) Save in front of an empty Den and leave the game opened.
+5) Save in front of an empty Den and leave the game opened.
 You must have at least one Wishing Piece in your bag
-7) Modify research filters inside the script according to what is written below
+6) Modify research filters inside the script according to what is written below
-8) Run the script
+7) Run the script

 * r.ShinyType == 'None'/'Star'/'Square' (!= 'None' for both Square/Star shiny type)
 * Util.STRINGS.natures[r.Nature] == 'Nature' (i.e. Util.STRINGS.natures[r.Nature] == 'Timid')